flogothetis/Machine-Learning-Algorithms/Hidden Markov Models/README.md

 | __Cloud__ | 0.375 | 0.125     | 0.25
 | __Rain__ |   0.125     | 0.675 | 0.375

-and emission probabilities are given by
+and emission probabilities (b) are given by

 | | __Dry__ | __Dryish__ | __Damp__ | __Soggy__ |
 |-------------|------------|------------|------------|------------|